RashedulHaqueRasel1/EasyHire/README.md

 Welcome to the client side of the EasyHire website!
 This repository contains the front-end code for the EasyHire platform, where users can explore job opportunities, apply for jobs, manage their job postings, read blogs, and update their user profiles.

+## Live Link
+You can access the live version of the EasyHire website here: [EasyHire Live](https://www.easyhire.com)

 ## Table of Contents

 - [Features](#features)